-Do foundation cracks
+Do foundation cracks make you nervous?

 Cracks in your foundation – whether it be brick, concrete, or masonry – can be daunting.
-You might immediately jump to thoughts of expensive repairs, structural damage, and a decrease in the value of your property.
+You might immediately jump to thoughts of repairs, structural damage, and decrease in the value of your property.

 Before you worry, remember that not all foundation cracks are bad.